 There are 2 different formulas to calculate TCPI:-

-When you are trying to get your project within original budget or approved budget i.e. BAC
+When you are trying to get your project within the original budget or approved budget i.e. BAC

 TCPI = (BAC-EV)/ (BAC-AC)

-When you are trying to get your project within EAC (newly approved budget) you have determined from earned value calculations.
+When you are trying to get your project within EAC (newly approved budget) you have determined from PMP earned value formula calculations.

 TCPI = (BAC-EV)/ (EAC-AC)